Facebook Live is a new trend on Facebook and has taken over the platform.

 So, how can you mute yourself on Facebook Live?

-Facebook does not allow its users to mute Facebook live using any volume settings.
-If you still want to do it, use your browser and PC to mute the Facebook live.
-Using an indirect way of blocking the microphone on your browser before you go live will help you go live on Facebook without audio.
+Facebook does not allow users to mute Facebook Live using any volume settings.
+If you still want to do it, use your browser and PC to mute Facebook Live.
+An indirect way of blocking the microphone on your browser before you go live will help you go live on Facebook without audio.

 How Can I Mute Facebook Live?